 - beef - use any good cut of beef steak, or topside or sirloin, thinly sliced.
 Follow the recipe, substituting the beef for the chicken.

-Why not pin this recipe for green Thai chicken curry to your pinterest board so you can make it later.
+Why not pin this recipe for green Thai chicken curry to one of your Pinterest boards so you can find it easily?
 Just click the image below.

-- 1 tablespoon Thai green curry paste from a jar
+- 2 tablespoons Thai green curry paste from a jar

 - 2 tablespoons cornflour / cornstarch